KTH/echolocation/README.md

   Note: it overwrites existing files.

+- `--interactive`, `-i`.
+Runs in "interactive" mode, asking everytime if the assumptions taken by echolocation are right or not.

+- `--verbose`, `-v`.
+Logs lots of things

 ## 2. `npx @kth/echolocation node`

 Builds a custom Node.js 12 Docker image based on `kth-os`